allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 hesitant to use time series.
 We should mention, however, that the authors of MongoDB will probably add the possibility to edit and delete documents in the future:

-> While we know some of these limitations may be impactful to your current use case, we promise we're working on this
+> While we know some of these limitations may be impactful to your current use case, we promise we’re working on this
 > right now and would love for you to provide your feedback!

 ## Summary